Home

 One day Susanoo, in a drunken rampage, trampled Amaterasu's rice fields, filled all of her irrigation ditches and threw excrement into her palace and her shrines.
 The Omikami [angels or deities] asked her brother to stop but he ignored them and even went so far as to throw the corpse of a skinned horse at her handmaidens who were weaving at the time.
 The women were killed by the wood breaking apart and piercing their bodies.

-However, unlike the serene ruler Sai Thamë, Susanoo is filled with the destructive impulse of the unbalanced Vikhelic tendency that characterises the masculine principle when it comes to dominate.
+However, unlike the serene ruler Sai Thamë, Susanoo is filled with the destructive impulse of the unbalanced Vikhelic tendency that characterizes the masculine principle when it comes to dominate.
 The cruel and disorderly (literally athamë) actions of Susanoo are clearly indicative of the patriarchal disruption and defilement of the ancient feminine Tradition.

 Amaterasu, as a result, was greatly angered and in protest she shut herself in the Heavenly Cave and sealed it shut with a giant rock.